 Why is mold bad for babies?

-The best way to prevent mould from forming on bibs is to wash them daily.
-Once cleaned they should be dried straight away.
-Cotton bibs that are dried slowly or not at all increase the chance of mold growing on them.
-See our instructions for more care and maintenance tips.
+The best way to prevent mould from forming is to wash them regularly, preferably daily.
+This will not give mold a chance to form.
+Once cleaned they should be dried as quickly as possible.
+Cotton bibs that are dried slowly increase the chance of mold growing on them.

 What should I do if my bib has spots?